 "I want a much more responsive rod to fish plastics," Eric said.

-My recommendation is 7′ to 8′, quality graphite rod.
-For big plastics on jigheads, you want a fast action rod, but not an extra-fast action rod.
+Eric recommends using a 7-foot to 8-foot quality graphite rod.
+For big plastics on jig heads, you want a fast action rod, but not an extra-fast action rod.

 From a kayak you don’t need a big reel.
 A shimano sustain or stradic in the 6000 series has a quality drag and holds more than enough line.
 You don’t need the extra weight of an 8000 or larger series reel, even with the heavy line.

 You could make a short pitch rod for high fliers, a 5.5′ rod casts pretty well, short rods are not great for distance, but are great for accuracy.
 Don’t put too many guides on and keep the butt short, that way you have more rod in front of the reel for casting.
-I would use a west coast style butt, about an 8″ butt, reel seat and a 12″ foregrip.
-The longer foregrip is more comfortable should you ‘accidentally’ hook a tuna.
+Eric recommends using a west coast style butt with a length of about 8-inches, a reel seat and a 12-inch foregrip.
+The longer forgrip is more comfortable should you "accidentally" hook a tuna.